 Following the program, we close the meeting with the drawing for door prizes.
 Door prizes are generously donated by local quilt shops, vendors, and Guild members.
 If you regularly add to your “stash” at a quilt store that has donated a door prize, make sure to tell them how much you appreciate their generosity!
 They’ll appreciate the “pat on the back” from a loyal customer.

-After the conclusion of the meeting, you may make a last trip to the program table to register for a workshop, buy a chance on a fund-raiser quilt from another guild or organization, pickup information or materials from the Community Service committee, or anything else you need to do before heading home.
+After the conclusion of the meeting, you may make a last trip to the program table to register for a workshop, buy a chance on a fund-raiser quilt from another guild or organization, pickup information or materials from the Community Service committee, or anything else.